 The idea that equipment is satisfactory only as permanent property is no longer valid.
 Many customs of humanity that have long defied political reform on strictly ethical or ideological premises are about to evaporate on a practical obsolescence basis.
 The computerized World Game may obviate vast manslaughter revolutions by disclosing in advance and thus accelerating the elimination of, “unwanted” or “unfair” customs and practices.
 Such obsolescence is unanticipated by the political revolutionaries; who, had they known the evolution was about to establish the desirable conditions by new invention and insights might have foregone vast and unnecessarily continuing mayhem.

 Among other grand strategies for making the world work and taking care of everybody is the design science revolution of providing ever more effective tools and services with ever less, real resource investment per each unit of end performance.” (p.
 20)

 Now, back to the future.

-Well, does the 2010s “Sharing Economy” of stomping giants like Uber and Airbnb reflect Fuller’s ideas?
-No. The rapidly spreading varieties of Platform Capitalism, Digital Labor and prosumption forced on the precariat hardly have something in common with Fuller’s purpose to “design science process for arriving at economic, technological and social insights pertinent to humanity’s future envolvement aboard our planet Earth” (p.2).
+Well, does the 2010s “Sharing Economy” of stomping giants like Uber, Airbnb, Deliveroo or WeWork reflect Fuller’s ideas?
+No. The rapidly spreading varieties of Platform Capitalism, digital labor and prosumption forced on the precariat hardly have something in common with Fuller’s purpose to “design science process for arriving at economic, technological and social insights pertinent to humanity’s future envolvement aboard our planet Earth” (p.2).
 But this amazing story reminds us about the power of ideas and imagination.
 The point is that once ideas are disseminated, the manner of their deployment depends on the winds of power in the field.